dojo/docs/dijit/_editor/plugins.rst

 * :ref:`dijit._editor.plugins.FontChoice <dijit/_editor/plugins/FontChoice>`  -- **STABLE**

-  A plugin that enables a a 'Font choice' editor for the dijit.Editor.
+  A plugin that enables a 'Font choice' editor for the dijit.Editor.
 This provides the commands 'fontName', 'fontSize', and 'formatBlock' editor commands to alter font, size, and other formatting options of selected text.

 * :ref:`dijit._editor.plugins.TextColor <dijit/_editor/plugins/TextColor>`  -- **STABLE**

-  A plugin that enables a a 'Font color' editor for the dijit.Editor.
+  A plugin that enables a 'Font color' editor for the dijit.Editor.
 This provides the commands 'foreColor' and 'hiliteColor', editor commands to alter font color and font background color of selected text.

 * :ref:`dijit._editor.plugins.FullScreen <dijit/_editor/plugins/FullScreen>`  -- **STABLE**